Montrose, Angus: Smuggling and prosperity from trade

+Lunatic asylum

 Alexander Christie (c.
 1721–1794) was provost in the town during the 1760s and 1780s and oversaw the establishment of Scotland's first lunatic asylum in Montrose in 1781 which eventually became known as Sunnyside Royal Hospital.
-The asylum, initially called Montrose Lunatic Asylum, Infirmary and Dispensary was founded by Susan Carnegie of Charleton to treat both paupers and private patients and was originally situated on Montrose Links.
+The asylum, initially called Montrose Lunatic Asylum, Infirmary and Dispensary, was founded by Susan Carnegie of Charleton to treat both paupers and private patients, and was originally situated on Montrose Links.
 It was granted a royal charter in 1810.
 In 1858 it moved to Sunnyside farm at the nearby village of Hillside.
-Its facilities were expanded several in the next few decades and it underwent various changes in name, finally becoming Sunnyside Royal Hospital in 1962.
+Its facilities were expanded several times in the next few decades, and it underwent various changes in name, finally becoming Sunnyside Royal Hospital in 1962.
 Sunnyside remained in use for the treatment of people with mental illnesses until its final closure in 2011 when many of its patients and functions moved to the Susan Carnegie Centre at Stracathro Hospital.

 In 1785 a subscription library for learned men was formed.

+20th century

 Before World War I the Royal Flying Corps established a base at Montrose (later RAF Montrose).
 On 26 February 1913, it became the first operational military aerodrome to be established in the United Kingdom.
+The following results for Montrose in the years before the First World War were obtained from the annual reports of the Fishery Board.